emadgit/learn-sentence-transformers/README.md

 ## Description

-This project uses the power of sentence transformers to analyze and understand the context of various poems.
+This project uses the power of sentence transformers.
 It's a great way to learn about natural language processing and machine learning.

 ## Installation